-I was thrilled when I learned that the QUEST center at the BIH was going to award open data reuse awards.
+I was thrilled when I learned that the QUEST center at the BIH was going to reward open data reuse with awards.
 The details can be found on their website, but the bottom line is this: open science does not only implicate opening up your data, but actually the use of open data.
 So if everybody open up their data, but nobody is actually using it, the added values is quite limited.

 The award has a 1000 euro attached to it, money the group can spend on travel and consumables.
 Now, do not get me wrong, 1000 euro is nothing to sneeze at.
 But 1000 euro is not going to be major driver in your decision whether to reuse open data or not.
 But the award is nice and I hope effective in stimulating open science, especially as can stimulate the conversation and critical evaluation on the value of reusing open data .